Athos1972/baangt/docs/simpleExample.rst

        Another use of the If-Statement is with ``LocatorType`` and ``Locator`` and comparison.
 You'd use that, when you want conditional execution of a larger block of statements depending on an element present or not present.

+   * - assert
+     - Will retrieve value of element specified by ``locator`` and compare with reference value from ``value``.

+   * - address_create
+     - provide an easy and easily extendable way to generate address data for a test case The following fields variable are stored in testcaseDataDict:

+       CountryCode
+       PostalCode
+       CityName
+       StreetName
+       HouseNumber
+       AdditionalData1
+       AdditionalData2

+       `value`  optional
+         Default field-value: {'HouseNumber': '6', 'AdditionalData1': 'Near MahavirChowk', 'AdditionalData2': 'Opposite St. Marish Church', 'StreetName': 'GoreGaon', 'CityName': 'Ambala', 'PostalCode': '160055', 'CountryCode': 'India'}

+       These fields can be used as filter criteria in field value.
+       Example value= `{CountryCode:CY, PostlCode: 7}`.

+       Resulted field-value :{'HouseNumber': '6', 'AdditionalData1': 'Near MahavirChowk', 'AdditionalData2': 'Opposite St. Marish Church', 'StreetName': 'GoreGaon', 'CityName': 'Ambala', 'PostalCode': '7', 'CountryCode': 'CY'}

+       `value2` optional
+       If a prefix was povided in field Value2, the fieldnames will be concatenated with this prefix, e.g.if value2=`PremiumPayer_`, then the resulting field for CountryCode in testDataDict would become PremiumPayer_CountryCode.